hansgill/express-coffee-mongo-boilerplate/README.md

 ##Starting the server

-1) npm install

-2) make watch
+1) Install all the node packages managed by npm via package.json

+    **npm install**

+2) Install all the browser components managed by bower via bower.json

+    **bower install**

+3) Build the project and start watching the files for changes

+    **make watch**

-3) Open up a new console tab and nodemon bin/server
+4) Open up a new console tab and nodemon bin/server

   * to run in difference environment just pass NODE_ENV={environment}.